tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 })
 ```
 Notice that `selectData` is a function using the `reactive({})` wrap. **Reactivity** is a key concept in R Shiny.
 It means that the returned object will react to user inputs.
-If I invoke input variables without wrapping it in an reactive environment like in the following code,
+If I invoke input variables without wrapping it in a reactive environment like in the following code,

 ```
 #Incorrect code